 At each reporting date, an assessment is made for impairment.
 Any excess of the carrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
 Reversals of impairment losses are also recognised in profit or loss.

 1.8 Cash and cash equivalents

-Cash and cash equivalents are basic financial assets and include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term liquid investments and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities.